shabaj-ahmed/shabaj-ahmed/README.md

 **Progressable**: A cross-platform exercise journal application developed using Flutter.
 Download it at www.progressable.co.uk.

 🎨 **Hobbies and Interests** <br />
-Outside the lab, I enjoy a balanced lifestyle with interests ranging from fitness and photography to arts and crafts. <br />
+Outside the PhD, I enjoy a balanced lifestyle with interests ranging from fitness and photography to DIY. <br />

 🤝 **Looking for Collaborations** <br />
-I am open to collaborations involving Human-Robot interaction or health technology, particularly projects aiming to enhance or augment human performance or improve health span. <br />
+I am open to collaborations involving Human-Robot interaction or health technology, particularly projects aiming to enhance or augment human performance or improve health span.
+Please feel free to reach out if you want to talk through an idea with me or if you have a project that you want help with. <br />

 📬 **Connect With Me** <br />
 Feel free to reach out for collaborations or just a chat: <br />